geisler/game_contest_server/README.txt

 I. Daemon

     We are using the clockwork ruby gem, which essentially creates cron jobs to run our scripts at a given interval.
 We have a script in etc/initd called game_contest_server.sh which starts clockwork daemon upon server start.
 Currently it runs the process from Alex Sjoberg's user directory (/home/asjoberg).
 The clock.rb file in the top level directory of the project contains the jobs and intervals to be run by clcokwork.

-    To start clockwork deamon manually you can use the following...
+    To start clockwork daemon manually you can use the following...
         - Background
             - clockworkd -d . start ./clock.rb --log
             - "-d" flag specifys the directory you would like to run it from